NoobyScoob/grpc-map-reduce/README.md

 ## 1. Introduction

-In this implementation of MapReduce in, master spawns the map reduce processes on one a single machine as OS processes.
+In this implementation of MapReduce, the master spawns the map reduce processes on a single machine as OS processes.
 They communicate using the _gRpc_ implementation of remote procedure calls (which underlyingly use Http 2.0).
 Current design tests the implementation on two operations, _wordcount_ and _inverted index._ This also uses better serializing mechanism, with _protocol buffers_, achieves parallelism of connections and concurrency in processing of map and reduce tasks with goroutines (also called threads).

 ## 2. Design